 If you have found yourself captivated by the enchanting Havanese, you’re in good company!

-Owned and adored by the likes of Ernest Hemingway and Charles Dickens, this breed is a well-known show stopper, famous for his silky coat and affectionate disposition.
+Havanese puppies have been owned and adored by the likes of Ernest Hemingway and Charles Dickens.
+This breed is a well-known show stopper, famous for his silky coat and affectionate disposition.